 Instructions

-7. Allow the steak to rest on a plate for 5 minutes.
-While it's resting, holdover cooking will occur, raising the steak's internal temperature by 4 to 5 additional degrees.
+• Let the steak rest on a plate for 5 minutes.
+While it's resting, holdover cooking will occur, which raises the internal temperature by 4 to 5 additional degrees.

 Notes